How Do Tone Capacitors Work?

 The idea that the tone cap will in time impede electricity is very important to understand how a tone cap works for your guitar.
 In the simplest of terms, a Tone Cap will impede low frequencies, and allow higher frequencies to pass through.

 But, how does it apply to the guitar?
-Most guitar players have a Tone Pot, which is nothing more than a regular volume pot, with a Tone Cap soldered on to it.
+Most guitar players have a Tone Pot, which is nothing more than a regular volume pot, with a Tone Cap soldered on to it (read more about selecting pot values and how pots where here).
 One Terminal solders on one of the Lugs of the pot, the Other Terminal connects to Ground.
 See an image below on wiring, and how it works.
 Note: The Red Arrow denotes which way you turn the knob, the Pot itself is shown upside down, like you’re looking at it from the back of the guitar.

 The more you turn back the Tone Pot, the more the “Input” lug connects to the right-most lug.
 What this is doing is sending more electricity through the tone cap.
 The tone cap is impeding low frequencies but allowing the high frequencies to pass through to Ground.
 This gives you that “rolled-off” darker tone.
 It’s not actually making your guitar darker, it’s passing the highs to Ground, where they won’t enter the signal path anymore.